 Triss nodded back.
 "Okay!"

 The two then split up at the fork of the road, waving goodbye to each other happily as they began to head home.
-Cless walked happily feeling for the first time ever an unending happiness that couldn't be destroyed.
+Cless walked feeling for the first time ever never-ending happiness that couldn't be destroyed.